monstronauts/unity-project-guidelines/NAMING.md

 # Naming Guidelines #

-The overarching goals of these guidelines are to balance the source code's **consistency**, **readability/clarity**, and **simplicity/brevity**.
+The overarching goal of these guidelines is to balance the source code's **consistency**, **readability/clarity**, and **simplicity/brevity**.
 The reader must understand the purpose and type of each identifier in the source code without having to refer to, or rely on its complete declaration.

 There are minor differences between Microsoft's standards, and Monstronauts' standards, so unless otherwise noted below, naming should follow the [Microsoft .NET Naming Standards for C#](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines).